 Ensure all remaining property goes to the right beneficiary

 Probate Code §8461 includes a priority list of who is chosen as an estate administrator when there is no will.
 First priority goes to the surviving spouse or domestic legal partner, followed by children, then grandchildren, and so on.
 Additionally, an estate planning attorney can be an estate administrator.

 The estate administrator should be prepared to take their duties seriously, as the process can become very complicated.
 If an inexperienced person is designated as an estate administrator, the estate can be potentially mishandled.

 How Our Estate Planning Team Can Help

-The Law Offices of Donald P. Schweitzer has extensive experience in estate administration.
+The Schweitzer Law Partners has extensive experience in estate administration.
 If you need a reliable and trustworthy, estate administrator, we are here to help.
 Probate litigation can be very aggressive and complicated.
-At the Law Offices of Donald P. Schweitzer, we have a thorough understanding of the probate process.
+At Schweitzer Law Partners, we have a thorough understanding of the probate process.
 Our Pasadena probate and estate planning lawyer is prepared to handle your case quickly and efficiently.

-Call the Law Offices of Donald P. Schweitzer at (626) 788-5225 to schedule a consultation regarding your estate planning needs.
+Call Schweitzer Law Partners at (626) 788-5225 to schedule a consultation regarding your estate planning needs.